mbambagini/taskdep/README.md

 The software implements two different generators.
 The first algorithm is called CODESTYLE generator and basically does:
-1.divide the actual task set into two groups
+1. divide the actual task set into two groups

-2.decide randomly how to execute the two group: in parallel or sequentially 3.repeat recursevely step 1 for the two groups
+2. decide randomly how to execute the two group: in parallel or sequentially

+3. repeat recursevely step 1 for the two groups
 The execution flow of the second algorithm is the following:
 1. generate the task set
 2. pick a task from the task set